Gary Thomas Rowe Jr.

-Gary Thomas Rowe Jr. (August 13, 1933 – May 25, 1998), known in Witness Protection as Thomas Neil Moore, was a paid informant and agent provocateur for the FBI.
-As an informant, he infiltrated the Ku Klux Klan, as part of the FBI's COINTELPRO project, to monitor and disrupt the Klan's activities.
-Rowe participated in violent Klan activity against African Americans and civil rights groups, but ultimately became a Klansman himself, beating freedom riders, shooting a civil rights worker, and teaching them to build bombs, including the one used in the murder of 4 children during the bombing of the 16th Street Baptist Church, all crimes for which he was never charged.
+Gary Thomas Rowe Jr. (August 13, 1933 – May 25, 1998), alias Thomas Neil Moore, was an American paid informant and agent provocateur for the FBI.
+He infiltrated the Ku Klux Klan as part of the FBI's COINTELPRO project to monitor and disrupt Klan activities.
+Rowe participated in violent Klan activity against African Americans and civil rights groups and ultimately became a Klansman himself, beating Freedom Riders, shooting a civil rights worker, and teaching Klansmen to build bombs, including the one used in the murder of four children during the bombing of the 16th Street Baptist Church in Alabama.
+Given immunity, he was never charged for his crimes.

 From 1965 until his death, Rowe was a figure of recurring controversy after he testified against fellow Klansmen who were accused of killing Viola Gregg Liuzzo, a civil rights volunteer.
 He was accused of being an accessory to the murder.
-He was involved in the attack on the Freedom Riders and also accused of involvement in the 16th Street Baptist Church bombing.
-Given immunity, he was never convicted of any wrongdoing.
-Rowe admitted to many of these violent acts in his 1976 autobiography, My Undercover Years with the Ku Klux Klan, and in confession and testimony given to the United States Senate.
+Rowe admitted to many of his violent acts in his 1976 autobiography, My Undercover Years with the Ku Klux Klan, and in confession and testimony given to the United States Senate.